zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 2. Select your compartment.

-3. Find the public IP address of the compute instance called **wdb19-hol-s01-2021-05-25-220137** in the table and jot it down.
+3. Find the public IP address of the compute instance that starts with **db19-hol-s01-...** in the table and jot it down.

 ## **STEP 4**: Connect to your compute instance via Cloud Shell